 For more information please visit the ATAS website.

 Do I need to apply for an ATAS certificate?

-You will need an ATAS certificate if you have an offer to study, or are extending your visa, for a PhD or programme that leads to a Masters level qualification and your course has one of the JACS codes listed on the links below.
-You can find your JACS code on your CAS, which you will have received from our Enrolment Management team.
+You will need an ATAS certificate if you have an offer to study, or are extending your visa, for a PhD or programme that leads to a Masters level qualification and your course has one of the HECoS codes listed on the links below.
+You can find your HECoS code on your offer letter, which you will have received from our Enrolment Management team.

-If you have a current visa as a student (or are in one of the categories that allows you to switch into the student category) and you would like to make an application as a Tier 4 student, then you will also need to obtain an ATAS certificate if you meet the criteria above.
+If you require a visa for the UK, then you will need to obtain an ATAS certificate if you meet the criteria above.

 You will not need an ATAS certificate if: